dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 To get storage provisioned as a user you have to "claim" storage.
 The *PersistentVolumeClaim* (PVC) basically acts a request to the system to provision storage with certain properties, like a specific capacity.
 Also the access mode is set here, where *ReadWriteOnce* allows one container at a time to mount this storage.

-&#x3009;Create a claim by specifying a file called `cns-pvc.yml` with the following contents:
+&#8680; Create a claim by specifying a file called `cns-pvc.yml` with the following contents:

 <kbd>cns-pvc.yml:</kbd>
 ```yaml